AdobeDocs/experience-platform.en/help/identity-service/identity-graph-viewer.md

 An identity graph is a map of relationships between different identity namespaces, providing you with a visual representation of how your customer interacts with your brand across different channels.
 All customer identity graphs are collectively managed and updated by [!DNL Identity Service] in near real-time, in response to customer activity.

 Through the identity graph viewer, you can better view and understand what identities are stitched together and how they are stitched together.
-The force-directed nature of the identity graph allows you to drag different parts of the graph for a better understanding how identities are connected.
-This allows for a more efficient means to debug as well as increased transparency.
+The force-directed nature of the identity graph allows you to drag different parts of the graph for a better understanding of how identities are connected.
+This allows for a more efficient means to debug as well as increased transparency with how information is being utilized.

 ## Getting started